 Pennycook et al. (2020) argue that one of the main causes of misinformation spread on social media is inattention in the context of COVID-19.

 Most social media content can penetrate its users by having content that generally doesn’t require much attention or reflection, such as friends’ photos, beautiful landscapes, and funny quotes.

-According to the prementioned authors, a simple and subtle reminder to the concept of accuracy can be enough at least to tackle disinformation.
+According to the abovementioned authors, a simple and subtler reminder of the concept of accuracy can be enough at least to tackle disinformation.

 But in a case such as the pandemic, high-quality information and stopping the spread of misinformation can be a matter of life and death, so there’s a need for further research on this topic.
 No doubt.

 People’s response to governmental and World Health Organization directives has varied, quite widely.